-Allow Your Children to Experience Their Emotions, even the Difficult Ones
+Let Children Experience Their Emotions – even Difficult Ones

 I recall an evening last spring sitting at the kitchen table with my ten-year-old daughter.
 A school project was looming over her head.
 Fear of doing it incorrectly, not having enough information, not completing it on time, disappointing the teacher … all came tumbling out between sobs and shaking.